SAP-samples/manage-apis-codejam/exercises/01-open-api-specification/README.md

 The OpenAPI spec can be in JSON or YAML format.
 To get familiar with the content of an OpenAPI spec document, let’s look at the OpenAPI spec of an API available in the Business Accelerator Hub.
 If you download the JSON file listed within a product API, e.g. SAP S/4HANA Cloud – [Business Partner API (A2X)](https://api.sap.com/api/API_BUSINESS_PARTNER/overview) (API resources > API specification > JSON), and inspect it.
 You’ll notice a structure like the one in the screenshots below.

-In the OpenAPI spec, there are only 3 required sections – openapi, info, and paths:
+In the OpenAPI spec, there are only 3 required sections – `openapi`, `info`, and `paths`:

 <p align = "center">
     <img alt="OpenAPI specification document - headers" src="./assets/open-api-spec-headers.png" width="90%"/><br/>
     <i>OpenAPI specification document - headers</i>
 </p>

-- openapi: We can see that the spec below follows the OpenAPI spec version 3.0.0.
+- `openapi`: We can see that the spec below follows the OpenAPI spec version 3.0.0.
-- info: Includes some metadata of the API.
+- `info`: Includes some metadata of the API.
-- paths: This section tells us all the available paths.
+- `paths`: This section tells us all the available paths.

     <p align = "center">
         <img alt="OpenAPI specification paths" src="./assets/open-api-spec-paths.png" width="90%"/><br/>
         <i>OpenAPI specification paths</i>
     </p>

-    Specification extensions: All the x- fields, e.g. x-sap-api-type, x-sap-shortText, x-sap-api-deprecated, that are included in the image above are extension fields.
+    Specification extensions: All the `x-` fields, e.g. `x-sap-api-type`, `x-sap-shortText`, `x-sap-api-deprecated`, that are included in the image above are extension fields.
 In this case, they are there to document additional information for the different types of APIs that SAP products expose.
 The SAP Business Accelerator Hub process these specification extensions to better reflect the APIs in the UI.
-- operations: A path can have multiple operations (GET, PUT, POST, DELETE, etc.) for the API.
+- `operations`: A path can have multiple operations (GET, PUT, POST, DELETE, etc.) for the API.
 You can think of operations as the HTTP methods allowed for a path.

-All other sections in the spec, e.g. components, externalDocs, security, servers, tags are optional.
+All other sections in the spec, e.g. `components`, `externalDocs`, `security`, `servers`, `tags` are optional.
 In the screenshots, we can see that these have been specified for the API but they might not be included, e.g. if there is no server information or no security in the API.
 Let’s explore these optional sections:

-- components: Contains the schemas of the different data structures expected by our API.
+- `components`: Contains the schemas of the different data structures expected by our API.
 Defining this can help developers understand the different objects and their structures.
-- externalDocs: Additional external documentation.
+- `externalDocs`: Additional external documentation.
-- security: Security mechanism supported by the API, e.g. Basic authentication, OAuth 2.0.
+- `security`: Security mechanism supported by the API, e.g. Basic authentication, OAuth 2.0.
-- servers: Connectivity information for the server(s) where the API is available.
+- `servers`: Connectivity information for the server(s) where the API is available.
-- tags: Additional metadata can be provided in this section.
+- `tags`: Additional metadata can be provided in this section.

+🧭 Take some time to explore the SAP S/4HANA Cloud  Business Partner API (A2X) OpenAPI specifications ([YAML](assets/API_BUSINESS_PARTNER.yaml), [JSON](assets/API_BUSINESS_PARTNER.json) format) included in this exercise.

 Also, it is important to highlight that the OpenAPI specification has been adopted in different SAP products:
 - Cloud Application Programming model: